quattor/quattor.github.com/_aquilon/00-install.md

 bash> chown aquilon:aquilon /var/spool/keytabs/aquilon
 ```

-The created principal can be used to execute `aq` commends, in particular to give admin rigths to
+The created principal can be used to execute `aq` commends, in particular to give admin rights to
 other principal with `aq permission`.

 __Microsoft Active Directory__